rledford/qproc-mongo-qs/README.md

 Targets ES5+

-Creates url encoded query strings that are compatible with qproc-mongo.
+Provides a query string builder class to create url encoded query strings that are compatible with [qproc-mongo](https://www.npmjs.com/package/qproc-mongo).

 ## Table of Contents